-We met our assigned growth targets during the 2010-2011 school year.
+We did not meet some or all of our assigned growth targets during the 2010-2011 school year.
 Just for reference, 50 percent of middle schools statewide met their growth targets.

 API, Spring 2011

 SOURCE: API based on spring 2011 test cycle.
 State average represents middle schools only.